Jump to recipe

 What I like About this Beer Damper Recipe

-Another thing I like about making and cooking beer damper while backpacking, travelling and camping is that you can divide the mixture up to suit the oven you have.
+One thing I like about making and cooking beer damper while backpacking, travelling and camping is that you can divide the mixture up to suit the oven you have.
 You can make one big loaf or divide the mixture into smaller portions and make bread rolls!
 This beer damper mixture is very versatile.

 How Do You Know When Your Damper is Cooked?